envoyproxy/nighthawk/README.md

 The number of seconds that the test should run.
 Default: 5.

 --connections <uint32_t>
-The number of connections per event loop that the test should maximally use.
+The maximum allowed number of concurrent connections per event loop.
 HTTP/1 only.
-Default: 1.
+Default: 100.

 --rps <uint32_t>
 The target requests-per-second rate.
 Default: 5.